Pumpkin Spice Syrup Recipe

 You should probably ask instead where you CAN'T use pumpkin spice syrup, because this stuff is super versatile.
 Here are just a few of our favorite ideas:

-- Pour it over pancakes or waffles.
+- Pour it over whole grain pancakes or whole wheat pumpkin waffles.

 - Drink it straight.
 Just kidding.
 Sort of.